scylladb/scylladb/docs/dev/task_manager.md

 is being folded into its parent, info about each of its children is lost unless the child or any child's descendant failed.

+Time for which a virtual task is shown in task manager depends on a specific implementation.

 # Internal

 Tasks can be marked as `internal`, which means they are not listed by default.
-A task should be marked as internal if it has a parent or if it's supposed to be unregistered immediately after it's finished.
+A task should be marked as internal if it has a parent which is a regular task or if it's supposed to be unregistered immediately after it's finished.

 # Abortable

 A flag which determines if a task can be aborted through API.

-# Type vs scope
+# Type vs scope vs kind

 `type` of a task describes what operation is covered by a task, e.g. "major compaction".

 `scope` of a task describes for which part of the operation the task is responsible, e.g. "shard".

+`kind` of a task indicates whether a task is regular ("local") or virtual ("global").

 # API